aruiz-p/netwithalex/content/posts/enhanced-aar.md

 The SD-WAN routers will use inline data along with IPSEC sequence numbers to measure loss.

-There is an in-built mechanism that allows the routers to determine if the loss is local to the router (**local loss** - typically due to QoS drops) or external to the router (**WAN loss** - any packet loss outside the router).
+There is an in-built mechanism that allows the routers to determine if the loss is local to the router

+- **Local loss** - typically due to QoS drops

+Or external to the router
+- **WAN loss** - any packet loss outside the router

 To calculate the local loss, the router will determine the amount of packets it generated against the amount of packets that actually were sent.
-To get the WAN loss, peer SD-WAN routers will report the amount of packets received and will use BFD (Path Monitor TLVs) to share this information back to the originating router.
-This is done per tunnel.
+To get the WAN loss, peer SD-WAN routers will report the amount of packets received and will use BFD (Path Monitor TLVs) to send this information back to the originating router.

 Up to this point, there is an important improvement in how loss measurement is done, however, this could be further improved by leveraging per queue loss measurements.
-To achieve this, we need to associate an SLA class with an App Probe Class.
+To achieve this, we need to associate an SLA class with an [App Probe Class](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/configuration/policies/ios-xe-17/policies-book-xe/application-aware-routing.html#concept_gjc_5pm_dnb).
 Let's see an example.

 ![](/wp-content/uploads/2025/02/app-probe.png)

 With this App Probe Class, the router will use (and generate BFD) packets with DSCP 18, mimicking less important traffic that will be subject to different rules and paths on the local and external routers.
-This will provide a more accurate measurement of loss for this type of traffic.
+This will provide a more accurate measurement of loss for each type of traffic on the specified transports.
 If there is no inline data, BFD is used to get measurements.

-**Note** If using GRE, per queue measurement is not available.
+**Note** If using GRE, per queue measurement is **not** available.

 Here is a visual to better understand how loss will be measured depending on multiple factors